mowabanga/mowabanga/README.md

 - 👋 Hi, I’m @mowabanga
-- 🌱 I’m currently learning software engineering and data science
+- 🌱 I’m a fullstack software developer currently transitioning to web3 and learning blockchain development.

 <!---
 mowabanga/mowabanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.